 The weather in Picton is generally fine throughout the year.
 October to May is a popular time to visit the area.
 There are plenty of events to attend like the Marlborough Food and Wine Festival in February.

 If you're interested in seeing dolphins, Picton is a great place to go.
 Sail through the Cook Strait with the Bluebridge Ferry service.
 You may even catch glimpses of dolphins or whales.
 E-Ko Tours offer a wonderful wildlife cruise through the area.

 We've put all the info you might need on Cook Strait Ferry travel in one place.
-As vehicles aren't insured on the ferry, companies will ask you to leave your vehicle in Picton, and fix you up with a replacement when you get to Wellington.
-They may consider this 'continuous hire' and let you have both cars under one-contract.
-Our expert customer service team can answer any questions on this and recommend the most affordable deal for your trip.
+Vehicles aren't insured on the ferry.
+Companies will ask you to leave your vehicle in Picton and will find you a replacement in Wellington.
+They may consider this a 'continuous hire' and let you put both cars under one-contract.
+Our expert customer care team can answer any questions on this.
+They can also recommend the most affordable deals for your trip.

 Kick start your South Island holiday in comfort by getting a car rental in Picton.
-With a car hire, you can explore the wonderful scenery and breathtaking beauty that the town and the South Island of New Zealand have to offer.
+With a car hire, you can explore the wonderful scenery that the town and the rest of the South Island has to offer.
 The unspoilt beauty of the Marlborough Sounds is right on the doorstep of Picton, and the wine country of Blenheim is just up the road!
-Fun fact: with both the Marlborough and Queen Charlotte Sound as neighbours, Picton has access to one-fifth of New Zealand's coastline!
+Fun fact: with both the Marlborough and Queen Charlotte Sound as neighbours, Picton has access to one-fifth of New Zealand's coastline.
 Getting on the water from Picton is very special, the ocean is crystal clear and home to more than five species of dolphin.